acamaras0/Fillit/README.md

 assemble a given Tetriminos set altogether in the smallest possible square.
 A Tetriminos is a 4-blocks geometric figure you probably already heard of, thanks to the popular game Tetris.

+Fillit is not about recoding Tetris, even if it’s still a variant of this game.
+Your program will take a file as parameter, which contains a list of Tetriminos, and arrange them in order to create the smallest square possible.